dfinity/motoko/design/StableMemory.md

 extending the existing stable variable implementation with an orthogonal, library providing (almost) direct access to the IC Stable Memory API.

-Since the implementation of stable variables itself makes use of stable memory, some coordination between these two alternative, co-existing interfaces to IC stable memory is required.
+Since the implementation of stable variables itself makes temporary use of stable memory, some coordination between these two alternative, co-existing interfaces to IC stable memory is required.